ranjancse26/Stratis-SaleDeedRegistry/README.md

 3. Create Signature - One for the Property Owner and the Other for the Supervisor who is handling the Asset creation.
 4. Make sure to create the Buyer, Seller, Payee Address.

-Once the above steps are taken care, you are good to perform the Sale Deed Registration.
+Once the above steps are taken care of, you are good to perform the Sale Deed Registration.

-Below is the screen for creating a person info.
+Below is the screen for creating person info.

 ![alt text](
 https://raw.githubusercontent.com/ranjancse26/Stratis-SaleDeedRegistry/master/SaleDeedRegistry-Images/WinForm/CreateOrUpdatePerson.png